Rise to Success: Career Highlights of Josh Anderson (ice hockey)

 October 6, 2020: Traded to Montreal Canadiens

-On March 1, 2022, Josh Anderson scored his first career hat-trick in a game against the Winnipeg Jets, which they lost 8-4.
+On March 1, 2022, Josh Anderson scored his first career hat-trick in an 8–4 loss to the Winnipeg Jets.

 2022: IIHF World Championship Silver Medal

-In 2022, Josh Anderson joined the Canadian national senior team at the IIHF World Championship and earned a silver medal after losing to Finland in the final.
+In 2022, Josh Anderson joined the Canadian national senior team at the IIHF World Championship in Tampere, winning a silver medal after a 4–3 overtime loss to Finland.

-On December 4, 2024, Josh Anderson ended his 27-game goalless streak by registering an empty-net goal against the Seattle Kraken.
+On December 4, 2024, Josh Anderson ended his 27-game goalless streak by scoring an empty net goal against the Seattle Kraken.

 December 29, 2024: 100th Career NHL Assist